fgalz/docs-dev/docs/welcome.md

 ## Dedicated Server

 Our dedicated servers offer performance for demanding projects.
 Discover in our guides how to configure the hardware and operating systems according to your needs and ensure that your applications run optimally.
+Test

 <Cards>
     <Card title="Dedicated Server" description="Placeholder" link="https://zap-hosting.com/guides/docs/dedicated-introduction" image="https://screensaver01.zap-hosting.com/index.php/s/o5kTJsSdwGY69m8/preview" type="product-categories"/>